 we're better than you smart snobs because we don't think we're better than

-If these people could accept the fact that they are "above
+If the dumb people could accept the fact that they are "below

 average", they could do something more productive with their time and reduce